devatherock/blog/README.md

 ```

 ## Local setup
 Refer [this](https://kbroman.org/simple_site/pages/local_test.html) article or [this](https://24ways.org/2013/get-started-with-github-pages) one.
-Basically, it is just two commands
+For a quick start, use the below commands

 - `gem install jekyll`
 - `jekyll serve`

+The local site will be accessible at [http://localhost:4000/blog](http://localhost:4000/blog)